Dick Tufeld

-Richard Norton Tufeld (December 11, 1926 – January 22, 2012) was an American actor, announcer, narrator and voice actor from the late 1940s until the early 21st century.
-He was a well-known presence on television as an announcer, but his most famous role was as the voice of the Robot in the television series Lost in Space.
+Richard Norton Tufeld (December 11, 1926 – January 22, 2012) was an American actor, announcer, narrator, and voice actor from the late 1940s until the early 21st century.
+He worked constantly and continuously throughout this lengthy career and was one of the busiest announcers in television history.
+He was a well-known and well respected presence on television as an announcer on countless television shows, award shows, network promos, radio and movie promos but his most famous and beloved role was as the voice of the Robot in the television series Lost in Space and in the Lost in Space movie.

 Early life

 Born in Los Angeles, California, to a Russian father and a Canadian mother, he spent his childhood in Pasadena, California.
 Tufeld attended the Northwestern University School of Communication, then known as the university's School of Speech.
 In 1945, he obtained a job as an engineer at KLAC, a radio station in Los Angeles.

 Career

 Tufeld's voice career began in radio.
 He was the announcer on ABC's The Amazing Mr. Malone in early 1950 (before the show moved to New York and NBC); then on Alan Reed's Falstaff's Fables, a five-minute ABC radio program that began in the fall of 1950.
-From October 25, 1952 to March 19, 1955, Tufeld was the announcer for the entire run of ABC Radio's Space Patrol.
+From October 25, 1952, to March 19, 1955, Tufeld was the announcer for the entire run of ABC Radio's Space Patrol.

 Tufeld moved to television in 1955, working in ABC daytime programming and anchoring The Three Star Final, a 15-minute newscast on KABC-TV, Los Angeles.
-It debuted on October 3, 1955 at noon (replacing Wrangler Jim), then moved to 11 p.m. on April 2, 1956.
+It debuted on October 3, 1955, at noon (replacing Wrangler Jim), then moved to 11 p.m. on April 2, 1956.

 Tufeld was often heard as the announcer on Disney television shows, including the 1957–1959 series Zorro starring future Lost in Space lead Guy Williams.
+He narrated Disneyland's 1955 Man in Space.
 He had periods as the house announcer on two ABC variety series, The Hollywood Palace and The Julie Andrews Hour.

 In 1954, he was cast in assorted roles in fifteen episodes of Gene Autry Productions's syndicated television series, Annie Oakley, which starred Gail Davis and Brad Johnson.